FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 maintenance of parks and open spaces and the different programmes in Arts and Culture.

-She welcomed the fact that there was no increase in commercial rates in 2021 and stressed--- 30
+She welcomed the fact that there was no increase in commercial rates in 2021 and stressed
+---
+30

 the importance of continuing to support businesses during these uncertain times of Covid 19